-S.T.A.L.K.E.R.: Shadow of Chernobyl didn’t take long to amass a devoted following after its debut in 2007 and even with two sequels and countless mods, there’s just never enough S.T.A.L.K.E.R.
+S.T.A.L.K.E.R.: Shadow of Chernobyl didn’t take long to amass a dedicated following after its debut in 2007 and even with two sequels and countless mods, there’s just never enough S.T.A.L.K.E.R.

-Luckily, much to the delight of numerous devoted fans, S.T.A.L.K.E.R.
-2 has been verified and is anticipated to release in 2021, at the earliest.
+Luckily, much to the delight of countless dedicated fans, S.T.A.L.K.E.R.
+2 has been verified and is expected to release in 2021, at the earliest.

 Table of ContentsShow